ScriptSage-lang/ScriptSage-lang/README.md

 </p>

 <p align="center">
-  Made with ❤️ in Ottawa
+  Made with ❤️ in Tornto
 </p>

 -----